 As a Bet Knesset, a community center, we reach inward to ensure that we are meeting the social, spiritual and communal needs of our members.
 From our youth groups, to our active Havurot and senior programs, Temple Judea is always on the move!
 As members of the larger community, we turn outward and are involved with the issues of our city, our nation and our world.

 I invite you to join us for Shabbat, for study, for a feeling of community.
 Experience a place filled with people who share your values, your dreams, your beliefs; a warm and haimish place, with open doors and open hearts.

 If you have any questions, drop by or call us at (818) 758-3800.
-Rabbi Karen Bender, Rabbi Cantor Alison Wissot, Cantorial Soloist Mark Britowich, Margie Ipp, our Early Childhood Center Director, and Ellen Franklin, our Executive Director, join me in looking forward to meeting you and sharing the life of this dynamic Jewish community with you!
+Rabbi Cantor Alison Wissot, Cantorial Soloist Mark Britowich, Margie Ipp, our Early Childhood Center Director, Rebecca Platt, our Director of Education, and Ellen Franklin, our Executive Director, join me in looking forward to meeting you and sharing the life of this dynamic Jewish community with you!